Ethereum 2.0: The Complete Guide

 Who created ETH2?

-ETH2 was created by different companies and engineering teams.
-This makes the use of ETH2 even more attractive.
-9 different teams, funded by the Ethereum Foundation, are building not just the new network but brand new applications called clients.
-These “clients” are very similar to web browsers.
-Instead of accessing any website, you’re accessing the ETH2 network.
+ETH2 was made by various companies and groups of engineers.
+This makes using ETH2 even more appealing.
+Nine different teams, supported by the Ethereum Foundation, are not only building the new network but also creating new applications known as “clients“.
+These “clients” are similar to web browsers.
+Instead of visiting websites, you’re connecting to the Ethereum 2.0 network.

-• PegaSys – A global development team backed from ConsenSys, the largest driver behind the Ethereum ecosystem
+• PegaSys – A global development team backed from ConsenSys, the largest driver behind the ecosystem

 • Parity – A company based in Germany, who was also in charge of the Parity client in ETH1